 08 Mar, 2023

 Throughout history, dog breeds have come and gone.
 Of course, certain breeds had their moments of popularity, whether that was because they made great working dogs, hunting dogs, or because they were the desired companion dog of the period.
-However, some dog breeds are older than others, with their origins dating back to ancient times.
+However, some dog breeds are more ancient than others, with their origins dating back centuries or even millennia.
 This article will explore the 5 most ancient dog breeds and their fascinating histories.
 From the time these dogs are estimated to have originated to their roles in ancient civilizations, these breeds have stood the test of time and continue to be beloved companions to this day.